Juicy Baked Pork Chops: Perfectly spiced and everything nice

 Roast Pork Tenderloin

-I really like tenderloin.
-It’s easy to cook without baby sitting, is completely delicious, lean, utterly versatile, and the left overs make for some tasty ass lunches and weeknight meals.
-I will share the basic recipe to cook the tenderloin and a few yummy things I have made with it in the past (like these delish mini-sandwiches pictured below.)
+I really like pork tenderloin.
+It’s easy to cook without baby sitting, is completely delicious, lean, utterly versatile, and the left overs make for some tasty-ass lunches and weeknight meals.
+I will share the basic recipe to cook the tenderloin and a few yummy things I have made with it in the past.

 I had a really hard time finding a basic roast method online for pork tenderloin, so I wanted to share mine.
 There are SO MANY ways to make tenderloin that range from pan searing and transferring to the oven, slow cooker, fussy spice rubs, glazes, overnight marinades, and full one-pan meals where the roast and veggies had to be basted regularly.
 It was really starting to piss me off.
 I knew the method existed, why couldn’t I find it again??
 After about an hour and many, many search strings, I finally got something that gave me a base approach I could build out, fuss-free.
 You’re welcome.